Betsy Krieg Salm, Schoolgirl art

 After choosing a cabinetmaker who is truly excited about doing the piece, several meetings occur to discuss detailed design points, selection of the finest woods, and appropriate hardware I wish to incorporate into the finished piece.

-After physical construction, the design oftentimes requires tinting the woods to a correct finish in preparations for me to do the painting with the inks and watercolours.
+After physical construction, the design oftentimes requires tinting the woods to a correct finish in preparations for me to do the painting with the inks and watercolors.
 This finish must compliment my professional finishers materials.

-Depending on it being a private commission or for gallery and show customer, I spend a significant amount of time planning the decoration.
+I spend a significant amount of time planning the decoration.
 Particular attention is given to research and adaptation to motifs that preserve the essence of the work as done 200 years ago.
 Client communication to gain an understanding of their preferences are key elements in this process.

 Pieces are made, pre-finished, and shipped to me from as far as 350 miles.
 I then start to apply the designs, do the ink work (if appropriate to the piece), and then the painting.

-The piece then travels onto its new owner and its new home.
-Hopefully, it will be passed on for many generations bringing each new household a little school girl art similar to those of 200 years ago.
+It is my sincere hope that my work will be passed on for many generations bringing each new household a little school girl art similar to those of 200 years ago.

 TOP